boazbk/tcs/lec_06_loops.md

 ### Infinite loops and computing a function

-There is another important difference between NAND and NAND++ programs: looking at a NAND program, we can always tell how many inputs and how many outputs it has (by looking at the number of `x_` and `y_` variables) and are guaranteed that if we invoke it on any input then _some_ output will be produced.
+There is another important difference between NAND and NAND++ programs: looking at a NAND program $P$, we can always tell how many inputs and how many outputs it has (by looking at the number of `x_` and `y_` variables).
+Furthermore, we  are guaranteed that if we invoke $P$ on any input then _some_ output will be produced.
-In contrast, given any particular NAND++ program $P$, we cannot determine a priori the length of the output.
+In contrast, given any particular NAND++ program $P'$, we cannot determine a priori the length of the output.
 In fact, we don't even know  if an output would be produced at all!
 For example, the following NAND++ program would go into an infinite loop if the first bit of the input is zero: